-LDN Cream in 0.5mg/ml (or higher) is available for application to the skin.
-This is helpful for children, or for patients allergic to colorants - flavorings or any excipients in all other forms of LDN.
-It is generally the most expensive.
+LDN Cream in 0.5mg/ml is available for application to the skin.
+This is helpful for children, or for patients allergic to colourants - flavourants or any excipients in all other forms of LDN.
+It is more expensive at about £2 per dose, and lasts for 28 days only.